 There are bronze panels on the east and west sides of the War Memorial that describe the significance of the Tomb of the Unknown Soldier and the main sculpture – The Response.

-Leaving the War Memorial, Head down to the Rideau Canal behind the National Arts Centre, which is presently under renovation.
-There are two very short flights of steps just before reaching the walkway path along the canal that have troughs to push your bike.
-Head south along the canal for a short distance until you are past the National Arts Centre and have crossed under the Mackenzie King Bridge and turn in to Confederation Park to where the South African War Memorial is located.
+Leaving the War Memorial, Head down to the Rideau Canal behind the National Arts Centre.
+Head south along the canal for a short distance until you are past the National Arts Centre and have crossed under the Mackenzie King Bridge.
+Turn in to Confederation Park to where the South African War Memorial is located.

 Continue through the park to the sidewalk along Elgin Street where one can see the National Aboriginal Veterans Monument.

-The tour crosses Elgin Street at Laurier Street and follows the Laurier Bike Lane heading west before turning north along the bike lane that runs along Bay Street.
+Cross Elgin Street at Laurier Street and follow the Laurier Bike Lane heading west before turning north along the bike lane that runs along Bay Street.
 After crossing Wellington at the northern end of Bay, head east for one block to Lyon St. There is a gravel path through the park just to the east of the National Archives building that leads to Lyon.
-Looking across Wellington up Lyon Street, one sees the Veteran Memorial Buildings.
-Beneath the arch connection the two buildings across Lyon St there is a stone relief carved by Ivan Mestvovic in honour of those Canadians who fought in the First World War.
+Looking across Wellington up Lyon Street, one sees the Veteran Memorial Buildings and Arch.
+Beneath the arch connecting the two buildings across Lyon St there is a stone relief carved by Ivan Mestvovic called The Canadian Phalanx in honour of those Canadians who fought in the First World War.

 The next section of the tour continues north along Sussex Drive which has a bike lane.
 The Defence of Hong Kong Memorial is located at the corner of Sussex and King Edward Avenue.
 This Memorial is dedicated to those Canadian Soldiers who served in the defence of Hong Kong during the Second World War.